 Assmannhaus & Tile Museum

-Be sure to pencil in a trip to the Assmannhaus, located in the town of Schiltaach and built between 1716 and 1720 by Francois Cuvilliés.
+Be sure to pencil in a trip to the Assmannhaus, located in Schiltaach, built between 1716 and 1720 by Francois Cuvilliés.
 While here, you can also explore another popular Black Forest artisan craft: tile making.

 Eat Black Forest Cake

-Just like the name suggests, this decadent sweet treat is a famous dessert that was originally created in the Black Forest region of Germany.
-Black Forest is a chocolate cake that is filled with whipped cream and cherries.
+As the name suggests, this decadent sweet treat is a famous dessert originally created in the Black Forest region of Germany.
+Black Forest Cake is a chocolate cake filled with whipped cream and cherries.

 You’ll find this dessert in many of the restaurants in the region.
 Even if you’re full, don’t forget to get a slice to share!